Motley Fool Augmented Reality Review

 - The biggest decline is down 34%

 Overall, Augmented Reality offers a well-balanced portfolio that combines both established companies and growth companies.
-While the service has only been around for just over a year, the returns are impressive so far.
+The service’s returns from its first year are impressive.

 Motley Fool Augmented Reality Pricing

-Augmented Reality is available as an annual subscription for $1,399 per year.
+Augmented Reality normally costs $1,999 per year, but you discounts are available from time to time.
 When you sign up, you get instant access to all of the resources mentioned above.
 While the subscription recurs annually, you get a lot of value upfront and you may find that you only need access for one year.

 Is Motley Fool Augmented Reality Worth the Money?

-Now that you know about Motley Fool’s AR service and the portfolio performance, it’s time to answer the question you likely came to this review to find an answer to.
-Is the subscription worth paying for?
+Now that you know about Motley Fool’s AR service and the portfolio performance, it’s time to answer the question you likely came to this review for: Is the subscription worth paying for?

-Let me start by saying that Augmented Reality is a great service and the portfolio has yielded impressive returns so far.
+We think Augmented Reality is a great service and the portfolio yielded impressive returns in its first year.
 That said, you don’t just need a great stock picking service, you need a service that is great for you.
 Every investor has different needs and circumstances so it’s important to make sure you choose the service that best suits your needs.

-If you are considering signing up for Motley Fool’s Augmented Reality program, answer the following two questions.
+If you are considering signing up for Motley Fool’s Augmented Reality, consider the following two questions.

 Augmented Reality is a specialized service that is suitable for a select group of investors.
-If you can check the following boxes, the service is a good fit for you.
+If you the following criteria apply to you, the service is likely to be a good fit for you.

-- Plan to hold your positions for at least 3 to 5 years – These are long-term stock picks that are likely to experience short-term price swings.
-Focus on the bigger picture.
-These picks are designed for investors with long-term time horizons.
+- You plan to hold your positions for at least 3 to 5 years – Augmented Reality offers long-term stock picks that are likely to experience short-term price swings.
+Investors need to be focused on the bigger picture and have long-term investment horizons.

-- Plan to diversify with at least 12-15 stocks – The power of this service comes from the portfolio aspect.
-Don’t go looking for one hot stock.
-When looking for the next big companies of the future, you can’t expect to put all of your eggs in one basket and get it right.
-Plan to diversify by adding at least 12-15 of the 28 recommended stocks.
+- You plan to diversify with at least 12-15 stocks – The power of this service comes from its portfolio structure.
+Augmented Reality users aren’t looking for one hot stock to put all their money into.
+After all, when looking for the next big companies of the future, you can’t expect to put all of your eggs in one basket and get it right.
+The team behind Augmented Reality recommends that you diversify by adding at least 12-15 of the 30+ recommended stocks.

-- Expect some volatility – The stock market can be volatile.
+- You are okay with some volatility – The stock market can be volatile.
 Tech has been particularly volatile due to the sector’s explosive growth.
 If you are looking for stocks that return upwards of 100%, you can’t let 10-20% swings shake you out of a position.
-Risk-conscious investors may want to be proactive with risk management (i.e. cutting losses) but you should understand the volatility you may experience before you invest your money.
+Risk-conscious investors may want to be proactive with risk management (for example, by setting stop losses), but you should understand the volatility you may experience before you invest your money.

-If you have a long-term time horizon, are ready to build a diverse portfolio, and can stomach market volatility, the Augmented Reality stock picks will be in line with your investing strategy.
+If you have a long-term time horizon, are ready to build a diverse portfolio, and can stomach market volatility, the Augmented Reality stock picks will likely mesh well with your investing strategy.

 How Much Capital Are You Investing With?